C-Mierez/Web3-Solidity/README.md

     This allows to later decide what contract to use when in the `deploy.py` script.
 Useful for local deployments in which the Chainlink contracts don't exist, and thus would require a mock in their place instead.

-- **Forking** Taking a "snapshot" of the current state of a mainnet and running it locally to interact with existing contracts deployed in it.
+- **Forking:** Taking a "snapshot" of the current state of a mainnet and running it locally to interact with existing contracts deployed in it.

 # 3 | Lottery
 Loterry app where any user can participate and win the prize pot.